 By the way, the houseboat is an amazing blend of rustic wild and comfy, bordering on luxurious.
 It is very reasonably priced for what you get.
 This is one of those trips that’s worth the money, even if it’s more than you’d usually spend.
 Both the experience and the quality of the tour are top notch.

-And I tell a story of the orangutan rehab center and dragon fruit spit in this video: https://youtu.be/Zfj7kAh9igc
+I tell the previously untold story of the orangutan rehab center and dragon fruit spit in this video.

-This is the website for the exact tour we took, you can contact Fardi directly – tell him Team Hazard sent you: https://www.orangutanhouseboattour.com/
+This is the website for the exact tour we took, you can contact Fardi directly – tell him Team Hazard sent you (we’ve received no compensation for this endorsement, we just had a really good time): https://www.orangutanhouseboattour.com/